MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/papermill-parameterization.md

    This will execute the Input Notebook with new values for parameters **x** and **y**.

-2. After Execution view the new Output Parameterized Notebook.
+2. After execution view the new output parameterized notebook.
    You can note that there's a new cell labeled **# Injected-Parameters** containing the new parameter values passed in via CLI.

    :::image type="content" source="media/notebooks-parameterization/output-notebook.png" alt-text="Output Notebook":::